 Wind profiles are available from radiosondes and pilot balloons over populated land areas and from aircraft (ascent/descent profiles), wind profilers and radars (VAD or radial winds) over some of these areas.
 In these areas, horizontal and temporal coverage is acceptable and vertical resolution is good.
 Over most of the Earth - ocean and sparsely-inhabited land - coverage is marginal or poor.
-Profile data are supplemented by single-level data from aircraft at flight level along main air traffic routes, and by single-level satellite winds (motion vectors from cloud or humidity tracers in geostationary imagery) over low and mid-latitudes (geostationary satellites) and over the polar regions (polar orbiting satellites).
-There is a gap in coverage between the polar and geostationary and polar orbiting satellite or between two polar orbiters in similar orbits.
-In these areas, horizontal and temporal resolution is acceptable or good, but vertical coverage is marginal.
+For radiosonde profiles, accurate time and position information and greatly enhanced vertical resolution is facilitated through distribution in the BUFR format.
+Profile data are supplemented by single-level data from aircraft at flight level along main air traffic routes, and by single-level satellite winds (motion vectors from cloud or humidity tracers in geostationary imagery) over low and mid-latitudes (geostationary satellites), over the polar regions (polar orbiting satellites) and in other areas by tracking features between geostationary and polar orbiting satellite or between two polar orbiters in similar orbits.
+Horizontal and temporal resolution is acceptable or good, but vertical coverage is marginal.
 There are very few in situ wind observations from the Polar Regions.
 In the lower stratosphere, only radiosondes provide wind information.
 Accuracy is good/acceptable for in situ systems and acceptable/marginal for satellite winds.